Life After Bankruptcy

 How to Get a Credit Card

 This part is easy.
-As soon as your bankruptcy case is done, you'll get credit card offers in the mail.
+As soon as your bankruptcy case is done, you'll get credit card offers.
 There are two big reasons why:

 (1) Credit card companies know you just got rid of a bunch of debt, otherwise you wouldn't have filed a bankruptcy case.
 You don't have as much old debt competing for your income.